pulumi/pulumi/docs/mupack.md

 * An optional `readonly` indicator.
 * An optional informative `description`.

+A class property can be marked `static` to indicate that it belongs to the class itself and not an instance object.

 TODO(joe): `secret` keyword for Amazon NoEcho-like cases.

 The following is an example variable that demonstrates several of these attributes: